ayocodes/lollipop/readme.md

 Lollipop is a wrapper around Peppermint batch engine that allows you to send Tez and NFTs.

-This repo contains the peppermint engine, lollipop server, and the UI.
+This repo contains the peppermint engine, lollipop server and the UI.

 ## Getting Started